zephinzer/gtcdk8s/README.md

 > **Windows will not be supported**, so use Windows at your own discretion - using a virtual machine running Linux is not encouraged since we will be running a virtual machine as part of this workshop.

 ### Software
-It is highly recommended that the command `minikube start` works on your machine before the workshop as this workshop will be conducted in a constrained period of time.
+**IMPORTANT** It is highly recommended that the command `minikube start` works on your machine before the workshop as this workshop will be conducted in a constrained period of time.

-Follow the instructions at [THIS PAGE](./00-setup/README.md) to get your machine ready for the workshop!
+Follow the instructions at [THIS PAGE](./00-setup/README.md) to get your machine ready for the workshop.

+> In the event that the WiFi fails, you may have to use your own data plan to pull in Docker images (hint: not a good idea for your wallet), so do run through the setup completely including the section on pre-downloading workshop material.

 ## About The Workshop Facilitator
 Joseph is a DevOps engineer hailing from the Agile Consulting & Engineering tribe at Government Digital Services.
 He spends his day optimising and maintaining CI/CD pipelines and making the codebase easier to work with for developers.